BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_08.md

 !dbattle(["Mewtwo", :MEWTWO, 1], ["Mew", :MEW, 0], "Holy Field")

-This fight is, well, rough.
-12v6 on the Holy Field with a fun chance of Mew's Z-move transforming the field into Psychic Terrain.
+This fight is rough: it's a 12v6 on the Holy Field, with the potential for Mew's Z-move transforming the field into Psychic Terrain.
+They have a good mix of super powerful single target moves and field-supported spread moves that make it hard to capitalize too much with standard doubles strategies.
 Terrakion is a bit weird in that it doesn't have many Attack EV's, so you may be able to one shot Tyranitar with a Fighting move and set up with your other Pokémon on Turn 1.
+The leads are weak to Ground too, so you can take advantage of the field protecting your teammates and use Earthquake.
 Field boosted Dazzling Gleam is particularly potent here - only Groudon and Magearna resist it.
-Those two are weak to Ground, so you can take advantage of the field protecting your teammates and use Earthquake in conjuction.
 The team is also quite weak to Psychic moves overall, so you may be able to use Psychic Terrain and/or run with Mew's Z-move to try to sweep on that field.
-In general, Extremespeed is also extremely potent here and will hit Lunala and Necrozma super-effectively, so that's nice.
+In general, Extremespeed is also extremely potent here and will hit Lunala and Necrozma super-effectively, though hazards are recommended to circumvent Shadow Shield.

-However you manage to win this one, once you regain control, talk to **Mew** and **Mewtwo** for a chance to catch each.
+Once you regain control, talk to **Mew** and **Mewtwo** for a chance to catch each.
 Nothing we can do to help out our friend here for now, so return to the Nightclub.

 ## Twilight Desert (Part 2)